 Surprise parties encompass so many things that HSPs find overwhelming and uncomfortable.
 From the loud yelling of “Surprise!” to superficial party banter to being unable to retreat or leave if it’s in your home to the overwhelming nature of the unexpected event… surprise parties are a big no for most HSPs.

-8. Take them to a hectic hotspot, even if it’s trendy
+8. Take us to a hectic hotspot, even if it’s trendy

 The auditory overwhelm and lack of sincere connection are a toxic combination for HSPs.
 You’re easily overstimulated, and the loud noises and strong smells of a busy restaurant affect you deeply.